stevencombs/retrocombs.github.io/_posts/2015/2015-07-12-visual-review-new-trent-trentium-iphone-55s-rugged-case.md

 ![](https://lh3.googleusercontent.com/w9_WpJ3EU9tz8dHjuOrPbhC7QIGaL65xCsq7dVenbXWp=s1555-no)

 I introduce a new review style with this post.
 My previous bullet reviews are characterized by…well…bullets.
-This review will be visual.
-It will feature images followed by comments.
+Visual Reviews will feature images followed by comments.
 Besides learning about the case, you will read my tips to make the experience even better.

 ***

 ![](https://lh3.googleusercontent.com/cIGEpGq_WpDS8YTOkgnpbvcvx1iCxEDlFH3wZpOM1Mya=s1555-no)
 The box, in a plastic wrap, arrived from Amazon in a couple of days.
 Have to love Amazon Prime!
-New Trent provided me with a promotional code that brought the cost to 25¢.
+New Trent provided me with a promotional code that brought the cost to $1.
 Thanks New Trent!

 ***